HFMaker/Calendar/README.md

 - If you don't pass any valid arguments, the calendar will use the current month and year

+## RECENTLY ADDED

+- Months abbreviation as arguments support (ex. oct instead of october, jan instead of january, etc)
+- Unknown month and illegal year value errors handling
+- You can now pass a year between 1 and 9999 as a valid argument

-## RECENTLY ADDED/FIXED
+## RECENTLY FIXED

 - Fixed a bug that happened when you tried to pass a month in capital letter instead of lowercase as an argument
-- Added support for months abbreviation as arguments (ex. oct instead of october, jan instead of january, etc)
 - Fixed some English grammar mistakes in this README.md (I didn't notice them)

 ## IMPORTANT NOTES